A first time buyer guide to buildings insurance | money.co.uk

 There are a lot of costs to consider when buying your first home, but buildings insurance is one you can’t ignore.

+Your mortgage lender will insist you have buildings insurance before it gives you your loan.
+Find out everything you need to know with our guide.

-You have probably purchased contents insurance in the past, but buildings insurance will mostly be a new phenomenon if you’re a first time buyer.
+You have probably purchased contents insurance in the past, but buildings insurance will mostly be a new phenomenon if you’re a first-time buyer.

 Buildings insurance covers everything that is a fixed part of the house — essentially the bricks and mortar.
-It includes the walls, roof, doors, floors, windows, pipes, kitchen cupboards and the bathroom suites.
+It includes the walls, roof, doors, floors, windows, pipes, kitchen cupboards and the bathroom suite.
 Contents insurance covers your possessions within the home.

-If your new home has any type of outbuilding, make sure to check that your policy covers a rebuild in case it is destroyed.
+If your new home has any type of outbuilding, like a shed or garage, make sure to check that your policy covers a rebuild in case it is destroyed.

-Buildings insurance is not a legal requirement, but almost all mortgage lenders will insist you take out a policy.
+Buildings insurance is not a legal requirement, but almost all mortgage lenders will insist you take out a policy before they give you a loan.
+This protects their investment until the mortgage has been paid off and you own your home outright.

-If you have borrowed to buy your home, it is essential to make sure you have a policy when you become responsible for the property.
-Mortgage lenders will insist cover is in place to protect their investment until your loan is paid off.

-If you buy your home outright, without a mortgage, it is still important to insure it against accidental damage.

 Your cover should be in place when you exchange contracts, as this is the point you become legally obliged to buy the property.